-This package alows users to use data acquisition hardware from National Instrument with Python.
-It makes an interface between the NIDAQmx driver and Python.
+This package allows users to use data acquisition hardware from National Instruments with Python.
+It provides an interface between the NIDAQmx driver and Python.
 The package works on Windows and Linux.

-Compare to similar packages, the PyDAQmx module is a full interface to the NIDAQmx ANSI C driver.
-It imports all the functions from the driver and also imports all the predefined constants.
-This provided an almost one to one match between C and Python code.
+Compared to similar packages, the PyDAQmx module is a full interface to the NIDAQmx ANSI C driver.
+It imports all the functions from the driver and imports all the predefined constants.
+This provides an almost one-to-one match between C and Python code.

-A more convenient object oriented interface is provided, where the mecanisms of taskHandle in C is replace with a Task object.
+A more convenient object-oriented interface is also provided, where the mechanisms of taskHandle in C is replaced with a Task object.

-The module support callback functions, see How to use callback function in PyDAQmx
+The module supports callback functions, see How to use callback functions in PyDAQmx

-You need first to install the NI DAQmx driver which is provided with your data-acquisition hardware.
-Please verify that you have install together with the driver the C API (which should be the case by default).
+You first need to install the NI DAQmx driver provided with your data-acquisition hardware.
+Please verify that you have installed together with the driver the C API (which should be the case by default).

-To install PyDAQmx, download the package and run the command
+To install PyDAQmx, either download the package manually and run the command:

 python setup.py install

-You can also directly move the PyDAQmx directory to a location that Python can import from (directory in which scripts using PyDAQmx are run, etc.)
+You can also directly move the PyDAQmx directory to a location that Python can import from (the directory in which scripts using PyDAQmx are run, sys.path, etc.)

-How to use callback function in PyDAQmx gives code examples to use callback functions.
+How to use callback functions in PyDAQmx gives code examples on how to use callback functions.

-If you use this package for a publication (in a journal, on the web, etc.), please cite it by including as much information as possible from the following: PyDAQmx : a Python interface to the National Instrument DAQmx driver, Pierre CLADÉ, http://packages.python.org/PyDAQmx.
+If you use this package for a publication (in a journal, on the web, etc.), please cite it by including as much information as possible from the following: PyDAQmx : a Python interface to the National Instruments DAQmx driver, Pierre CLADÉ, http://pythonhosted.org/PyDAQmx/.